owenodonnell27/edge-impulse-hackathon-2025/README.md

 ### Model Training

 Model training started in the `Create Impulse` tab of Edge Impulse.
-Here the image size was defined at 256 x 256 pixels and the image processing and object detection blocks were added to the impulse.
+Here the image size was defined at 256x256 pixels and the image processing and object detection blocks were added to the impulse.

 In the `Image` tab, grayscale was chosen for color depth.
 This was chosen over RGB because for this problem, the image features are going to determine if a parking spot is open or used.
 The color of the image is useless for this.
 After saving image parameters and running the feature generator, it is time to start model training.